-- The property must not be in bankruptcy - The property taxes must be current on the property. - Title must be clear with no liens or judgments. - Modular housing structures are eligible.
-A modular home is built in sections at a factory, transported to the building site on truck beds, and then joined together by local contractors.
-Modular homes are built to conform to all state, local or regional building codes at their destinations. - All properties must be located within the jurisdiction of Richland County and outside of the limits of the City of Columbia. - Properties may be rehabilitated only. - Properties must have basic amenities of an oven, stovetop and refrigerator. - Upon completion, the single family homes must meet Housing Quality Standards (or current standards), local Richland County building code requirements, and benefit low-moderate income persons earning 80% or less of Area Median Income as defined by HUD and detailed in the Housing and Community Development Act of 1974 (HCDA) Title I, 105(a). - Units are not required to have been rental stock prior to application for assistance, however must be rented to certified LMI households if awarded repair funds. - Housing units located where federal assistance is not permitted by federal regulation or within runway clear zones of either a civil or military airport are not eligible. - Property owner must provide matching funding equal to 25% of total project costs.
-The matching portion is capped at 25% of the base rehabilitation amount, excluding accessibility costs. - If there are accessibility and/or relocation needs for one or more tenants, property owner will provide up to \$10,000 for accessibility improvements and up to an additional \$5,000 for relocation assistance.
-All costs paid by the property owner for accessibility improvements will count towards the required 25% owner match, however any funds paid for relocation will not count toward the 25% owner match.

-Proof of landlord owner's attempts to secure traditional funding sources, such as loans through banks, as well as SBA loans, to assist recovery of rental properties will be required
+- The property must not be in bankruptcy - The property taxes must be current on the property. - Title must be clear with no liens or judgments except for existing mortgages in which case the County will take second position behind the existing mortgage. - All properties must be located within the jurisdiction of Richland County and outside of the limits of the City of Columbia. - Properties may be rehabilitated only. - Properties must have basic amenities of an oven, stovetop and refrigerator. - Upon completion, the single family homes must meet Housing Quality Standards (or current standards), local Richland County building code requirements, and benefit low-moderate income persons earning 80% or less of Area Median Income as defined by HUD and detailed in the Housing and Community Development Act of 1974 (HCDA) Title I, 105(a). - Units are not required to have been rental stock prior to application for assistance, however must be rented to certified LMI households if awarded repair funds. - Housing units located where federal assistance is not permitted by federal regulation or within runway clear zones of either a civil or military airport are not eligible. - Property owner must meet 120%AMI household income criteria. - If there are accessibility and/or relocation needs for one or more tenants, property owner will provide up to \$10,000 for accessibility improvements and up to an additional \$5,000 for relocation assistance.
+All costs paid by the property owner for accessibility improvements will count towards the required 25% owner match, however any funds paid for relocation will not count toward the 25% owner match. - Proof of landlord owner's attempts to secure traditional funding sources, such as loans through banks, as well as SBA loans, to assist recovery of rental properties will be required